 You’ve been hearing a lot about Facebook lately and how your data is being used.
 While this information can sometimes be confusing and technical, it’s important to know that you are in control of your Facebook, what you see, what you share, and what people see about you.

 Experience the interactive Multichannel News Release here

 There are many things you have control over that can help make your Facebook experience better for you.
-One easy step to check the privacy of information on your profile, is to take a Privacy Checkup that helps you review who you’re posting to, manage or delete apps you’ve connected to your account, and edit the privacy of information on your profile.
+One easy step to check the privacy of the information on your profile is to take a Privacy Checkup that helps you review who you’re posting to, manage or delete apps you’ve connected to your account, and edit the privacy of the information on your profile.

 Now, let’s take a deeper dive into the ways you can control your information:

 Control the posts you see from friends or family: